LeoValdi64/stock-images-mcp/README.md

 }
 ```

-### Step 2: Get API Keys (Optional but Recommended)
+### Step 2: Get API Keys (Atleast one of the API keys are required)

 **Unsplash:**

 1. Go to https://unsplash.com/developers
 2. Make sure you are logged in
 3. Create an app
 4. Get your API key from the app dashboard

 **Pexels:**

 1. Go to https://www.pexels.com/api/
 2. Make sure you are logged in
 3. Click "Your API Key" button
 4. Copy your API key

 **Pixabay:**

 1. Go to https://pixabay.com/api/docs/
 2. Make sure you are logged in
 3. Find your API key under "Parameters" in the docs

-### Step 3: Restart Cursor
+### Step 3: Activate the Tool in Cursor Settings

-After adding the configuration, restart Cursor to load the new MCP server.
+Switch on the toggle for stock-images-mcp in cursor settings

 ### Step 4: Use the Tools

-Once Cursor restarts, you can use the stock images tools directly in your conversations:
+Once the tool connects, you can use the stock images tools directly in your conversations:

 - Search for images: "Find tech workspace images"
 - Download images: "Download 5 nature photos"